levibotelho/levibotelho.github.io/_posts/2014-08-03-c-distinct-with-custom-equality-comparer.md

 3
 {% endhighlight %}

-The answer to why this happened is hidden in a two-line comment in the Examples section of the [`Enumerable.Distinct<TSource> Method (IEnumerable<TSource>, IEqualityComparer<TSource>)` MSDN page](http://msdn.microsoft.com/en-us/library/bb338049(v=vs.110).aspx).
+The answer to why this happened is hidden in a two-line comment in the Examples section of the [`Enumerable.Distinct` MSDN page](http://msdn.microsoft.com/en-us/library/bb338049(v=vs.110).aspx).
 Specifically, it states that

 > If Equals() returns true for a pair of objects then GetHashCode() must return the same value for these objects.